Event RecapAug 10, 2022

 To fight for women’s equality, Riffat conducted training workshops for crisis intervention so that non-counselors and therapists could also see signs of depression, suicidal tendencies, drug addiction, and how to communicate better with their young children.
 Riffat was also part of Allegheny County’s committee on Immigrants and Internationals where she created a cultural sensitivity training program for different State agencies such as the FBI, Police, aging, foster care, social workers, etc.

-Riffat is also an adviser and founder of the US-Pakistan Women’s Council which is a public-private partnership program started by the US Department of State.
+Riffat is a strong champion and an Honorary Friend of the US-Pakistan Women’s Council which is a public-private partnership program started by the US Department of State.